Charlie Haas: World Wrestling Federation / World Wrestling Entertainment (2000–2005)

 After a World Wrestling Federation (WWF) tryout match at Madison Square Garden on August 7, 2000, they signed a developmental contract with WWF.
 The two worked their way through the tag ranks in the WWF's developmental territories, Memphis Championship Wrestling (MCW) and the Heartland Wrestling Association (HWA).
+Also competed in dark matches and house shows for WWF.
 The brothers won the MCW Southern Tag Team Championship three times during early 2001, defeating The Dupps the first time and The Island Boyz and Joey Matthews and Christian York in a three-way match on both the second and third occasions.
 Russ died from a heart attack due to a pre-existing heart condition, on December 15, 2001 at age 27.
 The brothers fought in house shows and dark matches in the WWF up until Russ died.
 After Russ' death, Charlie continue to fight in dark matches.
 After Russ' death as a tribute to him, Haas wrote Russ' name on his wrist tape, and used the name "R.C.
 Haas" (standing for Russ–Charlie) before being called up to the main WWE roster.
 On January 2, 2002, Haas won the HWA Heavyweight Championship, his first singles championship, by defeating Val Venis.
 He was later stripped of the title on January 29 due to a scripted contract loophole.
 After World Wrestling Entertainment (renamed from the WWF) ended its affiliation with the HWA, Haas was moved to Ohio Valley Wrestling (OVW) where he competed until December 2002.